openshift/ci-docs/content/en/docs/architecture/ci-operator.md

 Tests as executed by `ci-operator` run a set of commands inside of a container; this is implemented by scheduling a `Pod` under the hood. `ci-operator` can be configured to run one of two types of tests: simple, single-stage container tests and longer, multi-stage container tests.
 A single-stage test will schedule one `Pod` and execute the commands specified.
-Note that the default working directory for any container image in the `pipeline` `ImageStream` is the root of the cloned repository under test.
+Note that the default working directory for any container image is in the root of the cloned repository under test.
 The following example uses this approach to run static verification of source code:

 `ci-operator` configuration: